dekorateio/dekorate/examples/spring-boot-with-certmanager-example/README.md

 kubectl apply -f target/classes/META-INF/dekorate/kubernetes.yml
 ```

-After a few moment, we should be able to see the secret resource named `tls-secret` that the `Cert-Manager` has created like the pkcs12 keystore file:
+After a few moments, we should be able to see the secret resource named `tls-secret` that the `Cert-Manager` has created like the pkcs12 keystore file:

 ```
 kubectl get secret/tls-secret -o yaml | grep keystore.p12